 The argument against a 401k loan

 Of course, the biggest reason for not taking out a 401k loan are the tax implications of non-repayment.
 If you fail to repay your 401k loan the balance of the loan becomes a taxable distribution subject to regular income tax plus an additional federal penalty of 10%.
 The distribution will be added to existing income, which often results in the distribution being taxed in the higher brackets and can easily result in total tax rates of 50%.
 Of course, most people never intend to default on their 401k loan, but about 10% of Americans do.
 More disturbing about 86% of Americans who change jobs default on their 401k loan during the job transition.

 The second reason to not to take out a 401k loan is that you are eating into your retirement savings.
 While only 10% of Americans default on their 401k, the amount of the default is 30% to 40% of the total contributions!
 For example, if you contribute $10,000 per year to your 401k each year for 10 years, then take out a $30,000 loan to buy a car and default on that loan, you’ve just eaten through 30% of what you have saved for retirement over the past 10 years.
 It happens over and over in again despite best intentions.

 Things to consider

-If your budget is under control, and you are still stuck with an 18% bank loan or credit card debt, then a 401k may be appropriate, but weigh your situation carefully before you act.
+If your budget is under control, and you are still stuck with an 18% bank loan or credit card, then a 401k may be an appropriate, but weigh your situation carefully before you act.
 Of course, we are available to walk through your situation.
 Simply give us a call.